amalms23/FEM-Course/README.md

 - Post-processing techniques

 ## Getting Started
 1. Browse the relevant folder based on your needs
 2. Each folder contains a README.md with specific details about its contents
 3. MATLAB files can be directly opened and executed in MATLAB environment
 4. Reference the documentation in each folder for file organization guidelines

 ## File Organization Guidelines
 - **Assignments**: Organized by assignment number or topic
 - **Exams**: Organized by exam type (midsem, final) and semester
 - **MATLAB Scripts**: Organized by topic or assignment
 - **Notes**: Organized by lecture number, topic, or date
 - **Reference Books**: Organized by author, subject, or relevance
+- **Reports**: Organized by project type and submission date

 ## Contributing
 When adding new files:
 1. Place them in the appropriate folder
 2. Follow the naming conventions described in each folder's README
 3. Update documentation as needed
 4. Maintain clear and descriptive commit messages

----

-*This repository structure follows academic best practices for course material organization.*
+This repository structure follows academic best practices for course material organization.